Esri/vitruvio/doc/usage.md

 Attributes control the procedural generation of a model.
 The set of available attributes depends on the underlying rule of the assigned *Rule Package*.

-Selecting a *Vitruvio Actor* will display all attributes in the details panel.
+Selecting a *Vitruvio Actor* will display all its attributes in the details panel.
 The values can be changed to control the procedural generation.

 <img src="img/vitruvio_attributes.gif" width="800">